-Please fill out the application form (no longer available).
+Please fill out the application form available here.

 When is the deadline for application for accreditation?

-Deadline for applying for media accreditation for Roskilde Festival was 15 May 2019.
+Deadline for applying for media accreditation to Roskilde Festival is 1 May 2020.

 How much does accreditation cost?

-An accreditation fee costs 550 DKK and must be bought in advance through a closed link that we will send after confirming the accreditation.
+An accreditation fee is 550 DKK for all days and 350 DKK for one day.
 Why is there a fee?
 Please remember that the festival is non-profit.
 The payment contributes to Roskilde Festival’s expenses concerning the establishment of the Press Centre and a variety of service facilities for accredited press in Backstage Village.

 How do I apply for accreditation as a freelancer?

 Freelancers must turn to his/her employer and have the employer apply for accreditation on their behalf.

 Can I get access to Roskilde Festival presenting only my press card?

 No. The press is only allowed access to the festival area with valid accreditation.
 Your press card alone does not give you access.